Marklin Wind-up (Clockwork) Racing Car Kit MÄRKLIN

 1997 Marklin Modellbahn Treff Mercedes Benz SSK Racing Car (#11050)

 The Modellbahn Treff Racing Car is a limited edition version of the 1996 Mercedes Benz SSK Racer (#1103).
-This stark black and white version was not distributed through Marklin's dealer network and was only available for purchase at Marklin's first annual Modellbahn Treff (Model Railroad Fest) held in Goeppingen, Germany in May 1997
+This stark black and white version was not distributed through Märklin's dealer network and was only available for purchase at Märklin's first annual Modellbahn Treff (Model Railroad Festival) held in GÖppingen, Germany in May 1997

 1997 Streamlined Sedan (#19031)